-“I paint London in the rain a fair bit,” Brown says.
+“I paint London in the rain a fair bit,” says plein air artist Peter Brown.
 “The York Stone paving slabs go a brilliant gloss when the heavens open and views which were not that interesting suddenly pop up everywhere you look.

 “I do not always use an umbrella as some canvases are 35 inches square and I am battling the wind enough.
 I find the view and return to the van, where I work under the tailgate to mix pools of color that I think I’d need.
 I then return to the spot with my box easel and try to keep as much dry as I can, particularly the canvas (by facing 2 same-size canvases face-to-face).